zq-chen/ParaPano/README.md

 ## Issues

-The program performs differently when the size of images vary.
+The program performs differently when the size of images varies.
 The results are more accurate when the images are small.
 We observed significantly better results if we shrinked the input images.
 This is because there are fewer key points and thus less noise in small images, the homography is usually more accurate.
 We can experiment with different parameter configurations, such as the threshold to detect key point, in order to achieve better results with